DanielArama/double_dabble_BIN2BCD/README.md

 # double_dabble_BIN2BCD
 # Binary to BCD Converter

-This module converts a binary number to Binary-Coded Decimal (BCD) format and provides the BCD digits as output.
+The `bin2bcd` module is a Verilog code that converts a binary number to Binary-Coded Decimal (BCD) format and provides the BCD digits as output.
 It also allows the output to be transmitted via UART in ASCII code.

 ## Usage